thomasboyt/devlog.disco.zone/_posts/2016-07-22-canvas-scaling.md

 summary:    "A problem that's way harder than it should be!"
 ---

 Scaling the HTML canvas element is a surprisingly tricky task.
-There's a few different ways to do it, with various performance implications, and with various browser support.
+There's a few different ways to do it, and browser support of all the different methods is far from universal.

-Here's our completely unscaled, tiny little 80x60 canvas.
+Here's a completely unscaled, tiny little 80x60 canvas.
 It has some text rendered with `fillText()`, a sprite rendered with `drawImage()`, and a circle rendered with `arc()` and `stroke()`:

 <iframe scrolling="no" class="canvas-demo" src="/resources/canvas-scaling/unscaled.html" width="80" height="64"></iframe>